What to Tell Your Interior Designer Before Your Consultation

 When you're thinking about working with an interior designer, it's a good idea to share as much info as you can.
 This helps both of you get a better sense of whether you're a great match.
 All designers have a specific level of expertise, different design processes, and specialties.
 These factors influence if the designer your talking to is the right fit for your project.
 If you’re working on a major renovation project, you’ll be working with your interior designer for at least a few months so you want to make sure that you provide enough information so that they can work as efficiently as possible and you can get the most return on your investment.

-Once we figure out solutions for your big picture goals we need to layer in which elements would take each space to the next level.
+Once you know your big picture goals, layer in wishlist items that you feel would take each space to the next level.
 Would a built-in breakfast nook be your absolute favorite feature in a renovated kitchen?
 Is your dream to have a freestanding tub in front of a big window in the Primary Bathroom?

 What General Style Appeals to You

 We believe that your home or workspace should be reflective of your personal style or brand, not ours.
 Part of what makes interior design interesting for us is that every project is different.
-But, we do need a starting point to work from.
-We want to respect and celebrate your style, while also showing you some interesting design opportunities.
+However, not every designer works in every style.
+If you look at the work of some interior designers, they specialize in only one style of work.
+If you want a Maximalist home, but a designer only wants to work on Modern Farmhouse style homes, then it’s not going to be a good fit.

 It’s the homeowner’s responsibility to clearly communicate what they like and don’t like–we’re not mind-readers.
-It might seem like interior designers are mind-readers, but most of us are actually just really observant in combination with drawing conclusions from the information that’s provided to us by the client.
+It might seem like interior designers are mind-readers, but most of us are actually just really observant and draw conclusions from the information that’s provided to us by the client.
 We take inspiration images and responses to questions and break them down to get to the crux of why a client likes what they like.
-Otherwise an interior designer is guessing what you want or doing whatever they want without taking your vision or goals into consideration—neither are ideal.

 If you’re not sure what your style is called, that’s fine!
 That’s why imagery is the clearest way to communicate your style, especially if you like a combination of styles.
 In addition, many homeowners actually get style terms confused—imagery helps identify this problem early on.
 If you share inspiration photos along with a wishlist we can flesh out your personal style by asking clarifying questions, establishing a clear design direction.